How to Make Buckwheat Cake

 1. 5 stars

-do you use a light or dark buckwheatwhat flour? and which brand? i noticed nature’s path doesn’t make one, perhaps anita’s organic mill?
+do you use a light or dark buckwheat flour?
+And which brand?
+I noticed nature’s path doesn’t make one, perhaps Anita’s organic mill?

 2. Thank you!
 I’ve used Bob’s Red Mill (dark) and Yupik (light) and it turns out well regardless.
 I’m sure Anita’s would work well too.
 Glad you enjoyed the cake!